teresa-canasbajo/teresa-canasbajo.github.io/_pages/about.md

 ---

-I am a PhD candidate in Vision Science at the University of California, Berkeley.
+I am a 4th PhD candidate in Vision Science at the University of California, Berkeley.
 I am a Fulbright scholar since 2017, sponsored by the Spain-US Fulbright Comission.
-My interests focus on eye movement and face perception research.
+My current work focuses on attention, eye movement and face perception research.
+I am passionate about using data to understand real-world problems.